Rhabdomyosarcoma Pathology

 Surgery

-Unlike other regions of the body where rhabdomyosarcoma can occur, the head and neck region is limited by anatomic constraints; therefore, surgical treatment in this area must be altered accordingly.
+Unlike other regions of the body where RMS can occur, the head and neck region is limited by anatomic constraints; therefore, surgical treatment in this area must be altered accordingly.
 For superficial, nonorbital lesions, wide excision is recommended.
 A cuff of normal tissue is always resected with the neoplastic tissue; however, narrow margins are accepted because of the anatomic restrictions.

 Surgery plays a limited role in the treatment of metastatic disease.
 It is indicated only in the context of persistent pulmonary metastases after chemotherapy and irradiation, and it is considered an option only if pulmonary function can be adequately maintained.